AkshathGirishShriolkar/Finding-the-longest-substring-/README.md

 ## Input Format

-s= a string
+s

- k= an integer
+ k

 # Output Format

-- n where n is an integer
+n where n is an integer

 # Constraints